How to use Python boolean data type?

 Integers/Floats values as Boolean-

-The Integer and floating-point numbers have values of either zero or non zero.
-If we convert an integer or floating-point value into a boolean type, a value zero converts into False and all nonzero into True.
+The Integer and floating-point numbers have values of either zero or nonzero.
+If we convert an integer or floating-point value into a boolean type, a value zero converts into False and all others into True.

 For conversion, we can use the bool() function, which takes an integer value as an argument and returns a boolean.

-The following example shows how we can convert integers and floating-point values into Boolean types.
+Below is an example of how integers and floating-point values can be converted into Boolean values.

 A = 100;